gatsbyjs/gatsby/docs/docs/css-modules.md

 > A **CSS Module** is a CSS file in which all class names and animation names
 > are scoped locally by default.

-CSS Modules are very popular as they let you write CSS like normal but with a lot more safety.
-The tool automatically makes class and animation names unique so you don't have to worry about selector name collisions.
+CSS Modules let you write styles in CSS files but consume them as JavaScript objects for additional processing and safety.
+CSS Modules are very popular because they automatically make class and animation names unique so you don't have to worry about selector name collisions.

+_Note_: adding a stable CSS class to your JSX markup along with your CSS Modules can make it easier to users to include [User Stylesheets](https://www.viget.com/articles/inline-styles-user-style-sheets-and-accessibility/) for accessibility.

 ## When to use CSS modules